MichaelDrogalis/zombie/README.md

     (is (= [mike] (alcohol-legal [mike pete])))))
 ```

 But what's the essence of the test?
 Does Pete's name matter?
 Does the fact that he's *exactly* 18 matter?
 Nope.
-All the amtters is that there's someone else that's under 21.
+All the matters is that there's someone else that's under 21.
 Declarative semantic transformations do this better.

 ```clojure
 (deftest mike-is-legal